 David Fricker joined the National Archives as Director-General on 1 January 2012.

-He began his career at the Australian Customs Service in 1979 after completing a BA in Computing Studies.
-David held many positions within Customs, managing major innovative border-management projects for passenger processing and cargo control.
+David began his career at the Australian Customs Service in 1979 after completing a BA in Computing Studies.
+He held many positions in Customs, managing major innovative border management projects for passenger processing and cargo control.

 He left Business Synetics in 2002 to join the Australian Security Intelligence Organisation (ASIO) as it was embarking on an extraordinary period of growth and change.
-For five years he held the position of Chief Information Officer, driving innovation in technical infrastructure, analytical capability and digital information management.
-He was appointed to the position of Deputy Director-General in 2007, managing a program of change across the human capital framework, intelligence and information policy, legislative reform, protective security policy and construction of the new ASIO central office.
+For five years he held the position of CIO, driving innovation in technical infrastructure, analytical capability and digital information management.
+He was appointed to the position of Deputy Director-General in July 2007, managing a program of change across the human capital framework, intelligence and information policy, legislative reform, protective security policy and the construction of the new ASIO central office.

-As Director-General of the National Archives, David’s strategic focus has been on the whole-of-government transition to digital records and information management; expansion of preservation capability for paper, audiovisual and digital records; acceleration of the declassification of sensitive archival documents; and the exploitation of emerging technology to enhance the public’s access to archival resources.
+As Director-General of the National Archives of Australia, David’s strategic focus has been on the whole-of-government transition to ‘digital continuity’ in records and information management; expansion of preservation capability for paper, audio-visual and digital records; acceleration of the declassification of sensitive archival documents; and the exploitation of emerging technology to enhance the public’s access to archival resources.

-David has been an active member of the International Council on Archives (ICA) since 2012, hosting the ICA Congress in Brisbane and achieving the office of President FAN in 2013.
-He took up his position as President of the ICA in October 2014.
+David has been an active member of International Council on Archives (ICA) since 2012, hosting the ICA Congress in Brisbane.
+In 2013 he was elected President Forum of National Archivists (FAN), and was appointed President of the ICA in October 2014.
 In 2015 he was appointed by the Director-General UNESCO to the position of Vice-President of the UNESCO Memory of the World International Advisory Committee.